Federal, State, Tribal, and Local Responsibilities

 - Oversee the development of the coordinated response of federal agencies to a nuclear power plant radiological emergency.

 - Review the adequacy of emergency preparedness plans related to nuclear power plants, fuel facilities and materials licensees as requested by the NRC.

 Together, NRC and FEMA develop two-year evaluated emergency preparedness exercise requirements for nuclear power plant operators and State and local governments.
 This ensures both onsite and offsite emergency preparedness capabilities are adequately evaluated.
 For more information, see the NRC's Biennial Evaluated Exercise Schedule.

 State and Local

-State and local government officials have the overall responsibility of deciding and implementing the appropriate protective actions for the public during a nuclear power plant radiological emergency.
-They are responsible for notifying the public to take protective actions, such as evacuation, sheltering in place or taking potassium iodide pills as a supplement.
-State and local officials base their decisions on the protective action recommendations by the nuclear power plant operator and their own radiological or health organizations.
-The NRC provides advice, guidance, and support to the State and local government officials.
+State and local government officials are responsible for deciding on and implementing appropriate public protective actions during a nuclear power plant radiological emergency.
+They are responsible for directing the public to carry out protective actions such as evacuation, sheltering in place or taking potassium iodide pills.
+State and local officials base their decisions on recommendations from plant personnel and their own radiological or health organizations.
+The NRC advises, guides and supports State and local government officials.
 Neither the nuclear power plant operator nor the NRC can order the public to take protective actions.

 State emergency management agency information is available from FEMA's State Offices and Agencies of Emergency Management.